eth-protocol-fellows/cohort-four/program-guide/program-details.md

 ### Phase One
 - Initial meeting with individual participants, interviewing and providing program orientation.
 - Initial group session, presenting the introduction to the program and areas of focus.
-- Learn about chosen problems, form teams and create a write up of a topic they are interested in based on input from mentors.
+- Learn about chosen problems and create a write up of a topic of interest based on input from mentors.
 ### Phase Two
 - Deep dive into identified areas.
 Learn and familiarize with previous work and current solutions.
 - Connect with chosen mentors and work towards defining a deliverable project.